gperdrizet/hill_climber/docs/source/quickstart.rst

 This guide will get you started with Hill Climber in just a few minutes.

 Hill Climber works with multi-column datasets.
 Your objective function receives one argument for each column/feature in your data.
+The objective function must return a tuple of (metrics_dict, objective_value), where metrics_dict is a dictionary of metrics for tracking and objective_value is the scalar to optimize.

 Basic example
 -------------